 Welcome to my site, which is more like a place to store my articles more than anything else.
 But there is some great info here so feel free to click around.
-I don’t blog.
 I write for HuffPost Canada about all things maternal mental health and I also tweet, Insta and Facebook.
+I would love to hear your story.
+Please email me at firstname.lastname@example.org.

 It didn’t take long for me to become an advocate.
 I joined the Maternal Mental Health Research Collective as a patient expert advisor, helping moms set the agenda for maternal mental health research.
 I’m also part of a pretty fantastic group of moms and professionals currently working to create Canada’s first-ever maternal mental health coalition to lobby the government to create a national maternal mental health strategy.
 If this is a group and effort you’re interested in joining, please send me an email. (email@example.com)

-Now I’m taking those skills and putting them to work on improving maternal mental healthcare in Canada.
+Now I’m taking those skills and putting them to work on improving maternal mental health in Canada.

 Why Canada Needs A Maternal Mental Health Strategy – NOW